SummaryRead the full fact sheet

 - taking certain medications.

 If you already wear prescription glasses or contact lenses, you should have your eyes tested every year.
 Adults who do not wear prescription glasses or contact lenses should have an eye test every two years.

 Health checks for your bones

-Advancing age is a significant risk factor for osteoporosis in both men and women.
+Advancing age is a significant risk factor for in both men and women.
 A bone density test helps to determine the health of your bones.
 Generally speaking, people over the age of 50 should be assessed for the need to have a bone density test.